truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 - LDAP
 ---

-Now that you have installed TrueNAS SCALE or migrated from TrueNAS CORE to SCALE, you can log into the SCALE web user interface (UI) to complete your initial system configuration and begin managing data!
+Now that you have installed TrueNAS, or migrated from an earlier version, you can log into the web user interface (UI) to complete your initial system configuration and begin managing data!

 {{< hint type="important" title="Configuring TrueNAS from the Web Interface" >}}
 Use only the web user interface (UI) to make configuration changes to the system.